humblelad/poppy/README.md

 v1 focuses on structured developer secrets via regex, which keeps it fast and dependency-light. v2 will add general PII/PHI detection (names, addresses, etc.) for broader DLP coverage.
 [Microsoft Presidio](https://microsoft.github.io/presidio/) is a candidate for this, since it can handle unstructured entity recognition that regex isn't suited for.

 Poppy is built for Claude and forwards to `api.anthropic.com` only.
 The detection, vault, and stream-rehydration logic is provider-agnostic, so other providers are feasible, but nothing else has been tested, so support is Claude-only for now.
+Looking for PR requests to support other LLM's like OpenAI and Gemini.

 ## License

-MIT. *(No `LICENSE` file is committed yet.
-Add one at the repository root to make this official.)*
+MIT